Gerald1973/screen_sku_mar2406/readme.md

 the Raspberry PI Pico RP2040.

 Not yet tested:
 -The tactile screen
--The micro SDCard reader.
+-The micro SDCard reader

 ### Prerequisite